-The institutional structure of the OCD will continue to evolve during FY 10.
-CD will spend FY 10 continuing to ensure a smooth transition for the City of Ann Arbor in its spending prior-year entitlement fundingso that contracts and programs are not disrupted.
+The institutional structure of the OCD will continue to evolve during FY 11.
 CD continues to work on the following activities to overcome gaps in institutional structures and to facilitate partnerships within and between governmental entities:

 - In order to disseminate information about County services (including housing and community development) to the community, Washtenaw County will continue the initiative to redevelop itself as an "E-Government".
 E-Government can be defined as the services made available via Internet access whereby the business of government is conducted.
-Technologies now available allow governments to interact in new, more efficient ways with customers, employees, partner and constituents and to create new applications and services that were not previously possible. - CD continues to meet on a monthly basis with MSHDA, Local Initiatives Support Corporation (LISC) to discuss coordinated plans for technical assistance provision and systems coordination between funding agencies.
-The goal of these meetings is to maintain open lines of communication about current housing development projects, to revise forms and systems for housing development providers, and to develop coordinated plans and funding for technical assistance to local non-profit housing providers.
+Technologies now available allow governments to interact in new, more efficient ways with customers, employees, partner and constituents and to create new applications and services that were not previously possible. - CD continues to meet on a monthly basis with MSHDA and the Corporation for Supportive Housing to discuss coordinated plans for technical assistance provision and systems coordination between funding agencies.
+The goal of these meetings is to maintain open lines of communication about current housing development projects, to revise forms and systems for housing development providers, and to develop coordinated plans and funding for technical assistance to local non-profit housing providers. - As mentioned previously, Community Development is working to eliminate artificial bureaucratic barriers for those in need in the community.
+We are accomplishing this by coordinating with other major public and private human service funders to create a streamlined application, review, and monitoring process.
+This coordinated process has resulted in real and concrete savings of time and resources for applicant nonprofits, and funders. - Also mentioned previously, Community Development is in the process of consolidating with two other Washtenaw County departments, where there are similar, and in some cases duplicative services.
+This consolidation of Community Development, the County Workforce Development Agency, and the Economic Development Department will coordinate efforts to improve quality of life in Washtenaw County.
+Improved service delivery will be realized through: - Consolidating and streamlining human services, to make accessing help easier for residents in need; - Combining intake and services offered to homeowners in need of code or safety repairs and energy improvements to maximize housing affordability; - o Increased job placement by consistently connecting training and business services to county and regional economic development programs and initiatives.

-Enhancing Intergovernmental Cooperation CD plans to continue the following initiatives to enhance intergovernmental cooperation during the period July 1, 2010 - June 30, 2011:
+Enhancing Intergovernmental Cooperation CD plans to continue the following initiatives to enhance intergovernmental cooperation during the period July 1, 2011 - June 30, 2012: